Farr Medical Group, Inc.

 Board Certified Family Practice Physicians located in Brimhall area, Bakersfield, CA

 Arthritis is the leading cause of disability in the United States, affecting more than 50 million adults nationwide.
 There is hope for men and women living with arthritis pain and stiffness.
-At Farr Medical Group, Inc. in Bakersfield, California, William Farr, MD, Alycia Campos, MD, and the team work to reduce patients’ pain and increase their mobility.
+At Farr Medical Group, Inc. in Bakersfield, California, the team works to reduce patients’ pain and increase their mobility.
 To learn how the team can improve your quality of life, call or go online to book an appointment today.

 Arthritis Q & A